294coder/pannet/README.md

 you can download demo data from this [link](https://drive.google.com/file/d/1Zpxxm-WiIP6354eQn38oGQV4svBhRqLa/view?usp=sharing).

-there is no qulitative result reported in this code base. just for quick reproducing.
+there is no quantitative result reported in this code base. just for quick reproducing.

 Have Fun!